 Sub-phase Scope Concept Plan, ENF, and Mobile Pump Unit Develop a concept level plan to evaluate options to reduce the risk and the impacts of potential failures in Sections 29 and 89.
 Measures may include (but are not limited to) valve improvements, improved community interconnections, pipeline redundancy, targeted emergency response plans, additional storage or other improvements that can be implemented within the NIH system.
 Concept planning work included environmental review of the recommended plan and specification and purchase of the Mobile Pump Unit.
-Design CA/RI NIH Impr/Gillis PS Impr./Reading- Stoneham Interconnection This phase (Contract 7045) will cover the design and construction of short-term measures identified in the conceptual plan including Gillis PS Improvements and the Reading/Stoneham Interconnection.
+Design CA/RI NIH Impr/Gillis PS Impr./Reading- Stoneham Interconnection This phase (Contract 7045) includes the design and construction of short-term measures identified in the conceptual plan including Gillis PS Improvements and the Reading/Stoneham Interconnection.
 Design and Construction Section 89/29 Redundancy Ph 1 & 2 The Concept Plan has developed preliminary route alternatives in order to provide redundancy to Section 89.
-Final routes will be determined following consultations with local elected officials, consideration of permitting requirements, project impacts and the location of the recommended storage for the NIH system.
-Contract 6906 will include design and CA/RI for the redundant pipeline only (approximately 7 miles).
+A preferred route has been selected, reflecting consultations with local elected officials, consideration of permitting requirements, project impacts and the location of the recommended storage for the NIH system.
+Contract 6906 includes design and CA/RI for the redundant pipeline only (approximately 7 miles).
 NIH Storage Design and Construction The Concept Plan has identified several potential storage locations in the NIH system.
 This phase includes the design and construction of two 3-MG elevated tanks.

-Sub-phase Scope Section 89/29 Rehab Design and There must be a redundant pipeline prior to Section 89 being taken off line for repairs.
-At Construction (Ph 1 and 2) that point, the pipeline can be inspected and rehabilitated as necessary.
-This phase includes design and construction of Section 89/29 rehab.
+Sub-phase Scope Section 89/29 There must be a redundant pipeline prior to Section 89 being taken off line for repairs.
+At Rehab Design and that point, the pipeline can be inspected and rehabilitated as necessary.
+This phase Construction (Ph 1 includes design and construction of Section 89/29 rehabilitation. and 2)

-Total Budget Payments thru FY11 Remaining Balance FY12 FY13 FY09-13 FY14-18 Beyond FY18 \$82,491 \$1,470 \$81,022 \$3,339 \$4,901 \$9,076 \$50,325 \$22,457
+Total Budget Payments thru FY11 Remaining Balance FY12 FY13 FY09-13 FY14-18 Beyond FY18 \$83,660 \$1,470 \$82,190 \$4,458 \$3,770 \$9,063 \$51,456 \$22,506